Meridith "Duck" Bardus, Secretary, Board of Directors

 I’ve benefited from a vast array of training.
 I hope to facilitate learning in a way that is approachable, interesting and realistic.
 I’m excited about Frontline Wellness, and I hope to contribute to the important and significant work it has undertaken.

-Lisha Sterling, Interim Board Member
+Lisha Sterling, President, Board of Directors

 Lisha is best known for her work as executive director of Geeks Without Bounds, “an accelerator for humanitarian projects.”